LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 "Good [morning/afternoon] to all our esteemed colleagues, welcome to this important Town Hall meeting between the Board of Directors (BOD) and Board of Commissioners (BOM) with employees from Manado Branch and surrounding areas.

-My name is [Your Name], and it is my distinct honor to be your Master of Ceremony for today's gathering.
-I would like to extend a warm and heartfelt welcome to each and every one of you from SMBC Indonesia Manado Branch and the surrounding regions.
+We are your Masters of Ceremony for today's gathering.
+I'm Larry, and this is Marlen.
+It is our distinct honor to guide you through today's event.
+We would like to extend a warm and heartfelt welcome to each and every one of you from SMBC Indonesia Manado Branch and the surrounding regions.
 Your presence here today is a testament to the strong unity and collaborative spirit that defines our organization."

 ## Introduction of Key People